Tesla, Inc.Opportunity Rank #261(TSLA) Intrinsic Value & DCF Analysis (2026)

 Investment Coach

-- Price moving to at least a mid-teens discount to fair value
+- Watch for the stock price to decline to at least a mid-teens discount to fair value.

 Free Cash Flow (in millions)